Loading...

 Click Hierarchical clustering (Figure 1)

 The Hierarchical clustering menu will open (Figure 2).
 Hierarchical clustering can be performed with a heatmap or bubble map plot.
-Cluster must be selected under Ordering for both Feature order and Cell order if both the features (columns) and cells (rows) are to be clustered.
+Cluster must be selected under Ordering for both Feature order and Sample order if both the features (columns) and samples (rows) are to be clustered.

 Click Finish to run with default settings